 32.4.1 Delivering the strategic objective of Better Travel Choices will take more than the planning policies above.
 A range of activities undertaken across the Council and by our partner organisations will also deliver this objective.
 This section sets out the main strategies and action plans that have been prepared that will play a part in delivering this objective.
 It then sets out specific actions that will be undertaken to further this objective.

-Corporate or Partnership Strategies that will contribute to the delivery of the Strategic Objective environmental impact of cars and to improve the design of the Borough's roads and pavements.
+Corporate or Partnership Strategies that will contribute to the delivery of the Strategic Objective

 RBKC Transport and Streetscape Policies 2008